-At this age, babies sleep an average of 14 hours in a day, but anything less or more can be normal for your baby.
-By now you should have a fairly regular routine of naptimes, bedtime and wake times.
+At this age, babies sleep an average of 14 hours a day, but anything less or more can be normal for your baby.
+By 4 months, most babies need three naps a day; one in the morning, afternoon and early evening.

-During this period your baby will probably change from having 3 naps a day to 2 longer naps, in the morning and afternoon.
+Between 6 and 12 months, your baby will probably go from having 3 naps a day to 2 longer naps, in the morning and afternoon.
 Every baby’s napping needs are different.
 Some nap for as little as 20 minutes at a time, while others sleep for 3 or more hours.